ad1tyaaa/100days/round-1.md

 **Progress :** Started Pinters.
 Watched first video.

 **Final Thoughts :** I am back.
 I took too long.
 I know, I'm sorry.
 I planned to take off 4-5 days.
 Then I kept procrastinating.
 But, I've finally returned.
 I'll try to be regular again.
 Also, I'm thinking, From now, I am gonna try to revise old topics more.
 Like, i think "Binary Search" still is incomplete.
 So, I'm gonna try and find time to do that as well.
 But, today I started Pointers.
 I completed first lecture.
 Tomorrow I'll do second.
 I don't know if I should make some kind of notes for it, I'm already good at pointers, so.
 I think I'll write something.
 See you tomorrow. 🫤

+## day 36 : 08 November 2023

+**Progress :** Today, well I thought I'll do second part of Pointers, but, I redid part-1.
+And, made notes about it.

+**Final Thoughts :** So, now I'll do the part-2 tomorrow.
+That's all.
+I can't think of writting anything else.
+So, See you tomorrow.